ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-05-10-dsa-part-8-dynamic-programming.md

 categories:
   - DSA
 tags:
-  - 'recursion'
+  - "recursion"
-  - 'tail recursion'
+  - "tail recursion"
-  - 'is_sorted()'
+  - "is_sorted()"
-  - 'fibonacci series'
+  - "fibonacci series"
-  - 'subset'
+  - "subset"
 ---

 > Dynamic Programming is an optimization over plain recursion.
 In this, we re-use the solutions of subproblems for overlapping subproblems